nikolasleonhardt/wieland-group-tools/README.md

 ### 2.3 Python libraries
 Our script uses a variety of publically available python libraries, listed under **1.3 Python libraries**.
 You can either install them manually or simply use the supplemented *requirements.txt* file with pip via the command:
 > pip install -r path/to/requirements.txt
+### 2.4 Install time
+All in all the installation should not take longer than 10 minutes on a "*normal*" desktop computer.
+However, this can of course vary, depending on internet speed and CPU power.

 ## 3. Demo

 ## 4. Instructions for use